krakend/krakend-documentation/authorization/jwt-validation.md

 - The given claims are within the endpoint accepted `roles` (if present in the configuration))

 The configuration allows you to define the set of required roles.
 A user who passes a token with roles `A` and `B`, can access an endpoint requiring `"roles": ["A","C"]` as it has one of the required options (`A`).

+If the token is expired, the signature doesn't match, the required claims do not match or the token is revoked, a `401 Unauthorized` is returned.

+When the token doesn't include the defined ACL's required roles, a `403 Forbidden` is returned.

 When you generate tokens for end-users, make sure to set a **low expiration**.
 Tokens are supposed to have short lives and are recommended to expire in a few minutes or hours.